Matías Ocampo

-Matías Ernesto Ocampo Ornizún (born 14 March 2002) is a Uruguayan professional footballer who plays as a midfielder for Campeonato Brasileiro Série B club Brusque, on loan from Swiss Challenge League side Bellinzona.
+Matías Ernesto Ocampo Ornizún (born 14 March 2002) is a Uruguayan professional footballer who plays as a midfielder for Super League club Bhayangkara Presisi.

 Club career

 A youth academy graduate of Defensor Sporting, Ocampo made his professional debut on 30 August 2020 in a 2–1 league win against Liverpool Montevideo.

 In January 2023, Ocampo joined Swiss club Bellinzona.
 In July 2024, he joined Brazilian club Brusque on a one-year loan deal.

 International career

 Ocampo is a former Uruguayan youth international.
 He has represented his nation at the 2017 South American U-15 Championship and the 2019 South American U-17 Championship.